Business resilience Retuning your business

 Transfer pricing rules

-- Malaysia also has a TP Guidelines 2012 that explains the TP principles and documentation requirements.
-The Guidelines were revised with effect from 15 July 2017, incorporating the principles of BEPS Actions and OECD TPG Version 107.
+- Malaysia also has a TP Guidelines 2012 that explains on the TP principles and documentation requirements.
+The Guidelines were revised with effect from 15 July 2017, incorporating the principles of BEPS Actions and OECD TPG Version 2017.

-- A TP documentation is required to submit to the Malaysia tax authority (IRBM) within 30 days upon request.
+- A TP documentation is required to be furnished to the Malaysia tax authority ('IRBM') within 14 days upon its request.

 - Malaysia has implemented CbCR (Country by Country Reporting) since 2017 for larger groups with consolidated revenue of more than RM3 billion.
 The OECD’s Master File concept is applied accordingly for groups subject to CbCR requirements.